acrenwelge/react-app/features.md

 - ✅ allow players to select their board size
 - ✅ allow players to select their win condition
 - allow players to select their game mode (classic, 3D, etc.)
-- keep the board in the same position (right now it drifts down as more plays are made)
-- user settings config: default symbol, default color, etc.

 ## Project Todos